-A properly adjusted fire with the heat output control switch set on "high" has a short active flame pattern that extends out of the fire pot approximately 4 inches (102mm).
+A properly adjusted fire with the heat output control button set on "HIGH" has a short active flame pattern that extends out of the fire pot approximately 4 inches (102mm).
 If the fire has tall flames with black tails and seems somewhat lazy, the feed rate will need to be reduced.
-This is done by sliding the fuel adjustment control rod down, which will reduce the feed.
-If the fire is not 4 inches (102mm) tall, slide the fuel adjustment control rod up to increase the feed.
+If the fire is not 4 inches (102mm) tall, increase the feed rate.
 A medium and low setting will give a shorter flame.
 The flame will rise and fall somewhat.
 This is normal.